 The Wellington Street Stage 2B South and Median Island was the final component of the Perth City Link Project.
 Works involved the installation of a traffic median at Wellington Street (between Little Milligan Street and King Street) and the traffic island at King Street Intersection.
 Associated infrastructure requirements included the removal of existing concrete base and replacement with thick lift asphalt in the existing roadway, widening of existing footpaths, high-spec paving and landscaping, and upgrading existing lighting in the southern half of Wellington Street, between King Street and William Street.

-The project was located in a complex traffic environment with several residences and businesses located adjacent to the work area.
 Works were delivered under strict requirements to keep roads open for pedestrian and vehicular traffic at all times.
 Extensive liaison with numerous stakeholders, including Western Power, the City of Perth, Water Corporation, and the surrounding residents and businesses was essential.

-The project was successfully completed on time, within budget and without compromise to safety or quality.
 The scope of works was completed in an extremely tight timeframe with minimal interruption to the public or surrounding residences.

 MILLERS POOL RESTORATION